connor-lab/ncov2019-artic-nf/README.md

 #### Conda
 The repo contains a environment.yml files which automatically build the correct conda env if `-profile conda` is specifed in the command.
 Although you'll need `conda` installed, this is probably the easiest way to run this pipeline.

+--cache /some/dir can be specified to have a fixed, shared location to store the conda build for use by multiple runs of the workflow.

 #### Executors
 By default, the pipeline just runs on the local machine.
 You can specify `-profile slurm` to use a SLURM cluster.